 5. Bake for 50-60 minutes.
 You’ll know it’s done when it is starting to look puffy and golden and the middle has begun to set.
 You can poke it repeatedly to make sure it isn’t too jiggly if you aren’t sure.

-6. Let the pie cool for at least 2 hours and sprinkle with sea salt flakes right before serving (ice cream suggested but not required).
+6. Let the pie cool for at least 2 hours and sprinkle with sea salt flakes right before serving (with ice cream, I hope).